balfiere/quartz/content/normalizing audio.md

 ffmpeg-normalize *.mp3 -c:a libmp3lame -ext mp3 -pr
 ```

-[mp3gain](https://mp3gain.sourceforge.net/index.php) can be used change gain without the need to reencode the track. i like to use this in my anki media folder since it is much faster than ffmpeg-normalize. the link has downloads for windows, but on linux it can be installed from your distro's repository. to run from the command line:
+[mp3gain](https://mp3gain.sourceforge.net/index.php) can be used change gain without the need to re-encode the track. i like to use this in my anki media folder since it is much faster than ffmpeg-normalize. the link has downloads for windows, but on linux it can be installed from your distro's repository. to run from the command line:

 ```bash
 mp3gain -r -k -s r *.mp3